-(a) Determine whether there is clear and convincing evidence that the MR/DD employee has done any of the following:
+(a) Determine whether there is clear and convincing evidence that the developmental disabilities employee has done any of the following:

-(i) Misappropriated property of one or more individuals with mental retardation or a developmental disability that has a value, either separately or taken together, of one hundred dollars or more;
+(i) Misappropriated property of one or more individuals with developmental disabilities that has a value, either separately or taken together, of one hundred dollars or more;

-(ii) Misappropriated property of an individual with mental retardation or a developmental disability that is designed to be used as a check, draft, negotiable instrument, credit card, charge card, or device for initiating an electronic fund transfer at a point of sale terminal, automated teller machine, or cash dispensing machine;
+(ii) Misappropriated property of an individual with a developmental disability that is designed to be used as a check, draft, negotiable instrument, credit card, charge card, or device for initiating an electronic fund transfer at a point of sale terminal, automated teller machine, or cash dispensing machine;

-(iii) Misappropriated prescribed medication of an individual with mental retardation or a developmental disability;
+(iii) Misappropriated prescribed medication of an individual with a developmental disability;